Huan-Cao/Huan-Cao.github.io/_pages/openings.md

 Warmly welcome you to join us!

 ## Postdocs & Ph.D.
 Students
-We have multiple immediate openings for postdocs and doctoral students who are eager to tackle frontline challenges in quantum science.
+We have multiple immediate openings for postdocs and doctoral students who share a passion for diving into quantum information science.
 Applicants with backgrounds and experiences provided below are preferred:
 * Quantum Optics, Quantum information & quantum computing
 * Integrated photonics (SiN, lithium niobate, etc)